DextroAmph89/valorant-public-record/README.md

 # can this get me banned

-use at own risk but it won't be a perma ban if they do end up banning anyone who uses this (unless repeat offender prob)
+use at own risk, only one documented "high level" case of a tier 2/3 pro player getting perma banned using the code this project was iterated from.

+he was given a temporary suspension instead by itsgamerdoc and perma was reversed

 # faq